ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 end
 ```

-Notice that code which should always be ejected does not get surrounded by Code
+Notice that code which should always be ejected does not get surrounded by
-Fences.
+Eject Fences.

 ### mix.exs